A look at Ball Corporation’s (BALL) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Ball Corporation (BALL)

-Compared to the last year’s volume of 1.8 million, its volume of 1.67 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 12.17%.
-Additionally, its Average True Range was 1.58.
+Analysing the last 5-days average volume posted by the [Ball Corporation, BALL], we can find that recorded value of 1.93 million was better than the volume posted last year of 1.81 million.
+As of the previous 9 days, the stock’s Stochastic %D was 21.71%.
+Additionally, its Average True Range was 1.51.

-At the time of writing, stock’s 50-day Moving Average is $56.23, while its 200-day Moving Average is $58.13.
-Nevertheless, the first resistance level for the watch stands at $53.67 in the near term.
-At $54.35, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $55.02.
-If the price goes on to break the first support level at $52.31, it is likely to go to the next support level at $51.64.
-Should the price break the second support level, the third support level stands at $50.96.
+At the time of writing, stock’s 50-day Moving Average is $56.18, while its 200-day Moving Average is $57.63.
+Now, the first resistance to watch is $53.16.
+This is followed by the second major resistance level at $53.65.
+The third major resistance level sits at $54.36.
+If the price goes on to break the first support level at $51.96, it is likely to go to the next support level at $51.25.
+Should the price break the second support level, the third support level stands at $50.76.

 Ball Corporation (NYSE: BALL) Key Stats